-- Counts up to the horizontal period (H_MAX See vga_lib.vhd) using the 25 MHz pixel clock generated from the 50 MHz clock from the on-board oscillator. - A value of zero on Hount corresponds to the beginning of section D in Figure 1.
+- Continually counts up to the horizontal period (H_MAX See vga_lib.vhd) and then starts over at 0, using the 25 MHz pixel clock. - A value of zero on Hcount corresponds to the beginning of section D in Figure 1.

 Vcount